PascalLesage/bw2-database-preaggregator/docs/source/index.rst

   **A** and **B** matrices during LCI calculations in Step 4.

 :ref:`balancing_presamples`
-  (Optional) Generate :term:`presamples package`s for water and land transformation exchanges that are *balanced*.
+  (Optional) Generate a **balanced** :term:`presamples package` for water and another for land transformation exchanges.
   These are also injected in **A** and **B** matrices during LCI calculations in Step 4, overriding the base presamples from Step 2.

 :ref:`generating_LCI`
   Generate LCI arrays for all activities in the database.
-These use the :term:`presamples package` s from previous steps.
+These use the presamples packages from previous steps.

 :ref:`generating_LCIA`
   (Optional) Transform the LCI arrays from Step 4 to arrays of LCIA scores.

+:ref:`concat`
+  (Optional) Concatenate LCI or LCIA arrays from multiple :term:`samples_batch` folders.

 If you just want to run and calculate the samples, you can jump to the :ref:`run_through` section.